niall-h/san-diego-zooseeker/README.md

 # San Diego ZooSeeker
-A companion app for the San Diego Zoo that lets you select different exhibits and plan a customized itinerary for your trip using real-time location detection.
+A companion Android app for the San Diego Zoo that lets you select different exhibits and plan a customized itinerary for your trip using real-time location detection.

 <h2>Features</h2>